mjordan/islandora_workbench_docs/docs/troubleshooting.md

 If Islandora Workbench is putting too much strain on your Drupal server, you should try enabling the `pause` configuration option.
 If that works, replace it with the `adaptive_pause` option and see if that also works.
 The former option pauses between all communication requests between Workbench and Drupal, while the latter pauses only if the server's response time for the last request is longer than the average of the last 20 requests.

 Note that both of these settings will slow Workbench down, which is their purpose.
 However, `adaptive_pause` should have less impact on overall speed since it only pauses between requests if it detects the server is getting slower over time.
 If you use `adaptive_pause`, you can also tune the `adaptive_pause_threshold` option by incrementing the value by .5 intervals (for example, from the default of 2 to 2.5, then 3, etc.) to see if doing so reduces strain on your Drupal server while keeping overall speed acceptable.
 You can also lower the value of `adaptive_pause` incrementally to balance strain with overall speed.

+### Workbench thinks that a remote file is an .html file when I know it's a video (or audio, or image, etc.) file.

+Some web applications, including Drupal 7, return a human-readable HTML page instead of a standard HTTP response code when they encounter an error.
+If Workbench is complaining that a remote file in your `file` other file column in your input CSV has an extension of ".htm" or ".html" and you know that the file is not an HTML page, what Workbench is seeing is probably an error message.
+To get a version of the file that you can inspect, use `curl` to fetch it (e.g., `curl https://example.com/some/file`).
+The returned file will likely contain some text that explains the error.

 ### The text in my CSV does not match how it looks when I view it in Drupal.